SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Results

+We study next the linear advection equation.
+The linear advection equation is a classic hyperbolic PDE commonly solved when testing new finite volume algorithms.
+We solve the following equation

+The exact solution is $u(x, t) = u_0(x - at)$.
+We consider a simple Gaussian pulse, $u(x, 0) = e^{-((x + \mu)/2 \sigma)^2}$, where $\mu = 0.3$ and $\sigma=0.15$ and consider the evolution of this, with $a=0.5$ and $T=1$.
+Given the almost compact nature of the initial condition we solve the PDE in a finite spatial domain $[-1, 1]$ and over the time interval $[0, 1]$.
+Since the initial condition almost vanishes on the boundaries, we set the boundary conditions at $x= -1$ and $x=1$ uniformly to zero.
+While this is strictly not correct, we expect the error associated with this to be negligible.
+We note however that this restriction can be removed by using the Fourier SPINN model to implement the corresponding spatially periodic model.

+As done earlier for the heat equation, we solve the problem using both a first order implicit FD-SPINN as well as a space-time SPINN. \rb{For the FD-SPINN case we use 15 internal nodes, 100 sample points, and a timestep of 0.0025.
+We iterate either until a loss of $10^{-6}$ is attained, or up to 5000 iterations, using a learning rate of $2.5\times 10^{-3}$.
+For the space-time SPINN we use 40 nodes, with 800 sample points, a learning rate of $10^{-3}$ and train the network for 5000 iterations.}

-\textbf{Linear advection equation.} We study next the classic hyperbolic time-dependent PDE in one spatial dimension, namely the linear advection equation $u_t + au_x = 0$, where $x\in \mathbb{R}$ and $t\in [0, T]$.
-The exact solution for this problem with initial condition $u(x, t=0) = u_0(x)$ is $u(x, t) = u_0(x - at)$.
-As done earlier for the heat equation, we solve the problem using both a first-order, implicit FD-SPINN as well as a space-time SPINN.
-Time snapshots of the solution with a Gaussian pulse as initial condition are shown in Figure~\ref{fig:advection_comp}.
-In Figure~\ref{fig:advection_st} the space-time solution is compared with the exact solution, shown in wireframe.
-The location of the interior nodes along with the kernel widths is shown in Figure~\ref{fig:advection_nodes}.
+Time snapshots of the solution with a Gaussian pulse as initial condition are shown in Figure~\ref{fig:advection_comp}. \rr{The $L_\infty$ error at the end of the simulation is $O(10^{-2})$.} In Figure~\ref{fig:advection_st} the space-time solution is compared with the exact solution, shown in wireframe. \rr{The $L_\infty$ error at the end of the simulation is $O(10^{-2})$ for the space-time SPINN as well.} The location of the interior nodes along with the kernel widths is shown in Figure~\ref{fig:advection_nodes}.
 The nodes are initially placed uniformly.
 It is worth emphasizing that the nodes adapt in time and space to capture the features of the solution, which in this case is a travelling wave.
 We also point out that widths of the kernel are narrow around the peak of the wave while they are broad away from the peak thereby demonstrating mesh-adaptivity.
+This also illustrates the interpretability of the SPINN algorithm; the position of the nodes and their corresponding widths, as shown in Figure~\ref{fig:advection_nodes} gives an immediately visual representation of the weights and biases of the SPINN model.
+We would like to point out that such an interpretation is seldom achievable using conventional methods like PINN.

+\rb{We note that both the methods require roughly the same order of computational time.
+For problems with smooth solutions, either of the methods is effective.}